bmonews2018/bmonews/en-US/supplier/mol_prod_ser_overview.md

 -	1st model: You can appoint MOL to be your authorized reseller, and MOL will sell the products and services directly to the Buyers.
 MOL will pay to you.

 -	2nd model: You can setup your own Store in MOL and sell the products and services directly to the Buyers, and based on the transaction transacted successfully will need to pay a certain service fee to MOL.
+(Check our Service Fee Schedule  [HERE](https://aboutus.emarineonline.com/docs/terms/fee))

   [Back to Top](mol_prod_ser_overview#)